 At Merton Medical Practice, we've done our best to create a Website that anticipates and satisfies our patients' needs.
 With that goal in mind, we've compiled a list of frequently asked questions.
-If you do not find an answer to your question here, contact our admin team at 0208 545 9629 or email them o MERCCG.email@example.com
+If you do not find an answer to your question here, contact our admin team at 0208 545 9620 or email them on MERCCG.email@example.com

 How do I register?

-You can visit the surgery during opening hours and fill out a registration form and health questionnaire or you can print the Registration Pack by clicking on the link.
+You can visit the surgery during opening hours and fill out a registration form and health questionnaire or please print the GMS1 form and either ADULT REGISTRATION FORM.docx or CHILD REGISTRATION FORM .docx or NEWBORN REGISTRATION FORM.docx by clicking on he correspondent link.

 Please remember to bring a recent proof of address with you when you register or include a copy of a utility bill or similar when posting/emailing your forms.
 Please note that we only accept letters that have been issued in the last 3 months.

 For further information on registering at a GP surgery, read How To Register.